Y-133/M3_Group55/1_RKE/1_Requirements/README.md

 4) where ?
   * Outside/Inside and near the car or at a frequent range.
 5) how ?
-  * By pressing the blue button in the remotr key.
+  * By pressing the blue button in the remote key.
 ----------------------

 # Requirements